pelias/query/README.md

 The above are examples of how you can compose queries which are testable, debuggable and re-usable, they can also be mixed & matched with other queries to build even more complex queries.

-Rather than trying to document an exaustive list of geospatial and liguistic queries here; we have added a bunch of examples in the [examples directory](https://github.com/pelias/query/tree/master/examples).
+Rather than trying to document an exhaustive list of geospatial and linguistic queries here; we have added a bunch of examples in the [examples directory](https://github.com/pelias/query/tree/master/examples).

 If you have any further questions please open an issue.